 - We made the jelly, custard and sponge the day before and assembled the trifle in the morning which worked well time wise

-- The bowl we used was 20cm in diameter and 12cm deep
+- The bowl we used was like this one.

 - You could also make individual servings rather than one large bowl